 The CNED prefix, and the 90 to 99 endings denote the off-campus education courses.
 Degree seeking students can take CNED courses if they are included on their approved program card.
-Courses taken for credit through continuing education programs of other institutions must have prior approval of the major professor, the Dean of the College of Graduate Studies and the Chair of Graduate Professional Education Programs.
+Courses taken for credit through continuing education programs of other institutions must have prior approval of the major professor, the Dean of the College of Graduate Studies and the Dean of the College.